markonoo/astrovela-app/TESTING_REPORT.md

 ## Executive Summary

-Comprehensive code analysis and testing performed on the AstroVela Companion App implementation.
+Comprehensive code analysis and testing performed on the AstroVela Aura implementation.
 Several critical issues were identified and resolved.
 The codebase is now structurally sound with proper imports, exports, and type safety.

 ---